This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tension Regulator and Bobbin Case

 Now that you understand how tension discs work, let’s look at what controls them.
-Your tension regulator works hand-in-hand with the bobbin case to create balanced stitches.
+Your tension regulator and bobbin case team up to create balanced stitches—top thread meets bottom thread exactly where they should.

 Balancing Thread Tension